jordandowell/CandidatePathwayAssociation/README.md

 10. Run (but do not edit) SECTION 2.
 11. Run the scripts in SECTION 3 one-by-one, checking for warnings and errors along the way.
 Troubleshoot as needed.
 12. Results will be found in Tables/ and Plots/.
-13. IMPORTANT: The pipeline assumes you grew the plants up in "Wet" and "Dry" environments, and it also analyzes the logdiff of the two.
-The only valid results are labeled Wet.
-THE RESULTS FOR DRY AND LOGDIFF ARE MEANINGLESS (BASED ON SIMULATD PLACEHOLDER DATA).
+## IMPORTANT: The pipeline assumes you grew the plants up in "Wet" and "Dry" environments, and it also analyzes the logdiff of the two.
+The only valid results are labeled Dry.
+THE RESULTS FOR WET AND LOGDIFF ARE MEANINGLESS (BASED ON SIMULATD PLACEHOLDER DATA).

 ## To Do